phone icon in white color

 • Rectal prolapse – According to a report published on ScienceDirect, 12 random clinical trials have indicated that hemorrhoidectomy (hemorrhoid surgery) has an association with long-term risks of rectal prolapse.

-How to prevent piles?
+How to Prevent Piles?

 In the words of Steven Kussin, a gastroenterologist based in New York, “Hemorrhoids are normal features of anatomy.
 We all have them.”
 Though people find it extremely discomforting to talk about piles or hemorrhoids, they are actually very common and can happen to anyone.
 There are no definite ways that can help prevent piles, but the condition can definitely be managed.
 Adopting the following can surely go a long way in helping you keep the painful anal disorder at bay.